claudioperez/OpenSeesRT/EXAMPLES/WikiScripts/Excavation/README.md

 actual setting.
 The contact elements are updated to consider frictional behavior after the conclusion of the initial state analysis phase.
-Updates of these elements are performed using the <a href="setParameter" title="wikilink">setParameter</a> command.
-For example, the elements are updated to consider frictional response using, setParameter -value 1 -eleRange 1001 1042 friction Once the gravitational analysis is complete, the conclusion of the initial state analysis feature is designated by the command InitialStateAnalysis off When this command is called, all displacements which had occurred during the application of gravity are reset to zero while the <a href="InitialStateAnalysisWrapper" title="wikilink">InitialStateAnalysisWrapper</a> object stores the strain which existed at the end of the gravity analysis as an initial strain.
+Updates of these elements are performed using the <a href="setParameter"
+>setParameter</a> command.
+For example, the elements are updated to consider frictional response using, setParameter -value 1 -eleRange 1001 1042 friction Once the gravitational analysis is complete, the conclusion of the initial state analysis feature is designated by the command InitialStateAnalysis off When this command is called, all displacements which had occurred during the application of gravity are reset to zero while the <a href="InitialStateAnalysisWrapper">InitialStateAnalysisWrapper</a> object stores the strain which existed at the end of the gravity analysis as an initial strain.
 This initial strain is then added to all subsequent strains which are computed in the model.
 In the first step after switching off